anetczuk/rss-forward/README.md

 ## How to add new generator/scraper?

 It's quite easy.
-Just put scraper module inside `rssforward.site` package.
+Just put scraper module inside `rssforward.source` package.
 The module have to contain free function `get_generator()` returning instance/object of the scraper.
 Moreover scraper class have to inherit from `RSSGenerator` class.
 Then comes difficult part: implementation of the scraper.